 Chinese Glass Ornaments

-The Chinese glass industry not only produced beads, but also large number of other ornaments, like toggles and archer’s rings, which makes Chinese glass such a rich area for research and collecting.
+The Chinese glass industry not only produced beads, but also large number of other ornaments, like toggles, archer’s rings and counter weights, which makes Chinese glass such a rich area for research and collecting.

 Chinese Stone Beads

 There is a range of Chinese stone beads, of which the most frequently seen are jade, jade imitations, agates, carnelian and turquoise.

 A short necklace worn close to the neck.
 Length for women is 14-16" and for men about 18".